- Search The Registry

 Marian Wright Edelman

 Marian Wright Edelman was born on this date in 1939.
-She is an African American children’s rights advocate.
+She is a Black administrator and children’s rights advocate.

 She is the founder and president of the Children's Defense Fund (CDF), and has been an advocate for disadvantaged Americans for her entire professional career.
 For two years, she served as the Director of the Center for Law and Education at Harvard University, and in 1973 began CDF.
 Under her leadership, the Washington-based CDF has become a strong national voice for children and families.
 CDF's mission is to Leave No Child Behind and to ensure every child a Healthy Start, a Head Start, a Fair Start, a Safe Start, and a Moral Start in life with the support of caring families and communities.
 She founded the Washington Research Project, which was the parent body of the Children's Defense Fund.